FirebaseExtended/firebase-queue/README.md

   - `specId` - specifies the spec type for this worker.
 This is important when creating multiple specs.
 Defaults to `null` which uses the default spec.
   - `numWorkers` - specifies the number of workers to run simultaneously for this node.js thread.
 Defaults to 1 worker.
   - `sanitize` - specifies whether the `data` object passed to the processing function is sanitized of internal keys reserved for use by the queue.
 Defaults to `true`.
+  - `suppressStack` - specifies whether the queue will suppress error stack traces from being placed in the `_error_details` of the task if it's rejected with an Error.

 ```js
 ...